Elaine, Leon, Nicaragua

 But the avocado didn't do so well.
 Instead of putting a tablespoon of black in with the yellow, Danelia got confused and put in a teaspoon, so we got a nice gold instead.
 It is pretty and to my mind better for the purpose than clear yellow.
 Today we do have a proper tub of avocado green going, and a light salmon.
 Lovely.

 The newspaper says that American army reservists have completed the building of a primary school and a health center in Esteli.
 They will go home and another group will come to another town and do the same.
-They have been doing this since Hurricane Mitch and I think it’s the best thing they could do.
+They have been doing this since Hurricane Mitch and I think its the best thing they could do.
 Clinton pledged 100 such schools and health centers.

 The Japanese government is planning to build 78 primary schools in the Lon-Chinandega area, it was just announced.
 These will replace schools devastated by Mitch.
 This is the area that was hardest hit.